fragmentz/fragmentz/README.md

 This is an [AMD](https://github.com/amdjs/amdjs-api/wiki) component.
 The examples/tests use [requirejs](http://requirejs.org/), but the module code itself should be compatible with any AMD-compliant loader.

 ## Credit
-This presently uses parser code from [ometa-js](https://github.com/veged/ometa-js) by Fedor Indutny, which was based on Alessandro Warth's excellent [PHD dissertation](http://www.vpri.org/pdf/tr2008003_experimenting.pdf)  wherein he created the [parser language OMeta](http://www.tinlizzie.org/ometa/), and the dialect/environment [OmetaJS](https://github.com/alexwarth/ometa-js) ([and here](http://tinlizzie.org/ometa-js/#Sample_Project)); and his subsequent work where he has improved and evolved those things.
+This presently uses parser code from [ometa-js](https://github.com/veged/ometa-js) by Alessandro Warth, Fedor Indutny, Sergey Berezhnoy, and others.
+That was based on Alessandro Warth's excellent [PHD dissertation](http://www.vpri.org/pdf/tr2008003_experimenting.pdf)  wherein he created the [parser language OMeta](http://www.tinlizzie.org/ometa/), and the dialect/environment [OmetaJS](https://github.com/alexwarth/ometa-js) ([and here](http://tinlizzie.org/ometa-js/#Sample_Project)); and his subsequent work where he has improved and evolved those things.

-Both Fedor Indutny's ometa-js, and Alessandro Warth's OmetaJS, are provided under the MIT License; and of course, the parts included here retain that licesne.
+OmetaJS is provided under the MIT License; and of course, the parts of the ometa-js project that are included here retain that licesne.

 Presently, this project also uses a portion of the CSS grammars from [cssp](https://github.com/css/cssp).